signumoasis/signumoasis.xyz/content/docs/api/p2p.md

 the distance between the two nodes' heights.
 This is likely to allow the node to quickly search the entire blockchain for a common block.

+If a `lastMilestoneBlockId` is requested that the target doesn't have, it appears to return a the set of blocks identical to the initial query.

 #### Initial Request

 Example HTTP Request for first request: